Maisy (TV series)

-Maisy is a British preschool animated children's television series based on the book series of the same name by Lucy Cousins.
+Maisy is a preschool animated children's television series based on the book series of the same name by Lucy Cousins.
 The series aired from 11 February 1999 to 2 November 2000 on CITV and consisted of 26 episodes, with each episode being made up of four segments.
 It won the British Academy Children's Award for Pre-School Animation in 2000.

 Plot

 The show focuses on the lives of Maisy Mouse and all her friends.
 A mellow-voiced narrator narrates the action and communicates with the characters while the animals go through their paces communicating through unusual noises rather than traditional language.

 The characters are all meant to be between four and nine years old.
 The male narrator, however, can understand them easily because he is the only one who actually speaks.
 The animated series keeps the two-dimensional visual style of the books.